Cast Iron Skillet

 What oil is best for seasoning cast iron?

 Flaxseed oil creates the hardest seasoning but can flake if applied too thick.
 Grapeseed oil and vegetable shortening (Crisco) are more forgiving.
-Any high-smoke-point oil works — the key is applying an extremely thin layer and heating past the smoke point.
+Any high-smoke-point oil works.
+The key is applying an extremely thin layer and heating past the smoke point.

 How do I fix a rusty cast iron skillet?